-Soon I will be celebrating 9 years as a blogger, which I think is pretty cool and something I am pretty proud.
-In my nine year journey as a blogger, I have witnessed my share of cat-fights and questionable behavior.
+Soon I will be celebrating 11 years as a blogger, which I think is pretty cool and something I am pretty proud of.
+In my eleven-year journey as a blogger, I have witnessed my share of cat-fights and questionable behavior.
 I think things are a bit better these days, but I still see some pretty crazy (and mean) stuff on social media and in comment boxes.
-So as a blogger that’s been-around-the block, here’s my advice as to what to NOT do as a blogger.
+So as a blogger that’s the been-around-the block, here’s my advice as to what to NOT do as a blogger.
 Enjoy.

 Don’t be a Blogger Behaving Badly.

 #1-I think as bloggers we have a certain amount of responsibility to have integrity.
 Have integrity and act like civilized adults!
 I don’t recommend EVER blogging out of anger.
 Some people call it “venting” but honestly, if it’s something you wouldn’t say to someone’s face in real life, then it has no place on the WWW.

-#2-I recommend to never blogging unkindly about your family and that includes Monster-In-Laws, Frenemies, evil twin sisters, and Deadbeat Dads.
+#2-I recommend never blogging unkindly about your family and that includes Monster-In-Laws, Frenemies, evil twin sisters, and Deadbeat Dads.
 Those discussions are best left in Draft or off the Internet completely.
 Once you release something into the “wild” of cyberspace, this is no going back.
 Baby, it’s out there.

 #3-As my Dad used to say, “You don’t get where you want in life by stepping on the heads of others.”
 Build others up as opposed to tearing them down.
 If people have helped and supported your blogging efforts, return the favor whenever possible.

 #4-As one of my entrepreneurial buddies said, “Be nice with a side order of Be Nice.”
 Even if you don’t agree with what is being said, refrain from joining the brew-ha-ha and smack talking.
 Never doubt the fact that potential clients could be watching your online behavior and judging you accordingly.

 #5-Practice the “All I Ever Needed to Know I Learned In Kindergarten” theory?
 If you aren’t sure you can check it out here.
 But most of these rings true, especially

 - Don’t take things that aren’t yours.